CognitiveScale/cortex-code-release/README.md

-# cortex-code-templates
+# cortex-code-release

-This repository contains the code generator templates used to generate sample projects in the vs code extension, as well as the schema definitions for cortex resources.
+This repository contains the current release of the cortex vscode/che plugin.